Shihab27/Bellabeat_Business_Case_Study/README.md

 ## Data Source
 FitBit Fitness Tracker Data on [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) in 18 CSV files.
 The data contains smart health data from personal fitness trackers for thirty fitbit users.
 The data was collected via a survey of personal tracker data, including minute-level output for physical activity, hear rate, and sleep monitoring, through Amazon Mechanical Turk between March 12, 2016 and May 12, 2016.
 It was updated two years ago as of August 2022.
 The data includes information about daily activity, steps, and heart rate.

+## Limitations
+- The sample size is small as only 30 individuals were considered.
+- The data is about six years old; the FitBit devices have likely evolved to deliver more accurate results.
+- Since the data was collected through a survey, the results may not be accurate as such participants may not provide honest and accurate answers.
+- Data pertaining to weight only has information from eight users.
+Furthermore, most entries in one of the fields are blank and about two-thirds of the weight entries were manually entered.

+## Supporting data (future exploration)
+As the FitBit data has the limitations listed above, an additional data source would be useful in the analysis.
+The [Mi Band fitness tracker data (04.2016 - present)](https://www.kaggle.com/datasets/damirgadylyaev/more-than-4-years-of-steps-and-sleep-data-mi-band) contains data relating to steps and sleep monitoring for one invididual from April 2016 to July 2022 collected from the Mi Band from Xiaomi.
+The data is stored in two CSV files, one for steps and one for sleep.
+Using this data, the analysis can also consider one individual over an extended period of time.
+The uploader of the data does note that there were about two weeks worth of step data that was corrupted so these data points were defaulted to zero.

+For a more throuogh look at the data see the [Data Dictionary and Documentation](https://github.com/CoolBeansProgramming/Bellabeat-Case-Study/blob/main/Data%20Documentation%20and%20Data%20Dictionary.md) file.